-So Friends, let’s have a look at whats up for September, 2018 in the sky?
+So Friends, let’s have a look at What’s Up For May 2019 in the sky?

 Let’s have a look at whats up for August, 2018 in the sky?

 This month’s prime attraction would be the Perseids Meteor Shower.
 The Shower will reach its peak at midnight on 12th August.
 Best observations can be made on the days of and around the peak.
 Another factor making it beautiful is that the day of peak shower would be a moonless one.
 The radiant of this shower is the constellation Perseus.
 At last this month will be followed by the parade of planets- Venus, Jupiter, Saturn and Mars.

 Hope you have a great month ahead.
 Clear Skies!

 A team of astronomers from the Inter University Centre for Astronomy & Astrophysics (IUCAA), Indian Institute of Science Education and Research (IISER) and two other universities have recently discovered ahuge galactic supercluster of galaxies 4 billion light-years away.

 Galaxies travel along the filaments of the cosmic web and form dense groups of tens and thousands of galaxies called superclusters.
 Our own Milky Way galaxy is a member of the “Laniakea” supercluster.

 Named “Saraswati,” after the river ‘Saraswati’ and the Hindu goddess of knowledge, art and wisdom, this galactic supercluster is by far one of the most massive large- scale structures ever discovered.
 Located in the direction of the constellation Pisces, the “Saraswati” supercluster of galaxies is as big as 600 million light-years and is thought to be equivalently heavy as 20 million billion mighty Suns!